Overview

 - swelling in the liver, spleen, or both

 Mono will eventually resolve on its own.
 Recovering can take 2–4 weeks, but symptoms can last longer.
-Resting, taking over-the-counter (OTC) pain relievers and drinking fluids aid recovery.
+They rested, took over-the-counter (OTC) pain relievers, and drank fluids to aid recovery.

 Although swollen lymph nodes in the armpit may seem scary, they are often simply the result of a benign infection.
-Infection that spread to the lymph nodes are usually caused by bacteria, fungus or a virus.
+Bacteria, fungi, or a virus usually cause diseases that spread to the lymph nodes.

-While swollen lymph nodes are usually the result of an infection, they can also indicate other medical conditions as well.
-While swollen lymph nodes are more common in the neck, behind the ear and under the jaw, they can also occur in the armpit.
+While swollen lymph nodes usually result from an infection, they can also indicate other medical conditions.
+While swollen lymph nodes are more common in the neck, behind the ear, and under the jaw, they can also occur in the armpit.

 Swollen lymph nodes in the armpit can be a result of: